 - Consider alternatives other than the expected public school option.
-Charter, private, tutor, home – these are all viable options available today.
+Charter, private, tutors who have tuition for various subjects like English, math or science.
+For example, you can consider letting your children go to a chemistry tuition centre if you think they need to learn chemistry – as these are all viable options available today.

 In other words, refuse to be put into the box of the bureaucracy when considering the educational choice of your children.
 This not only goes for your personal family, but also for larger government and local community choices.
 “That’s the way it always has been” is a lousy policy plan.
 In fact – I believe Sir Ken Robinson would agree – such a strategy would be feeding the beast that kills creativity in our young people.

 Watch the video.
 I’d love to hear what you think.
 Leave your comments below.